emarinuk/captains-log/README.md

 #### Lesson 212 JPG to PNG Converter
 Back after a while.
 I have done the exercise (hopefully) adding some nice features (I have not yet watched the solution).
+I have also developed a small tiny script to compress JPEG images recursively.
+This comes from the need to reduce the size of a Wordpress repository.
+I can now reduce the quality of the jpeg images and upload them in bulk.
+The next steps for this tool are:
+ - comment the code
+ - add more parameters, maybe and more options to work with (reduce size, display weight, )